Chrome 67 arrives with Generic Sensor API and BigInt support

 - Orientation Sensor: This is what’s called a fusion sensor meaning it combines readings from two or more sensors, in this case the accelerometer and the gyroscope.
 Whereas a maze implemented using only the gyroscope might only move the location marker in two dimensions, one implemented with the orientation sensor could require the user to physically turn the device to turn a corner.

 - Motion Sensors: This is a fusion sensor that includes a magnetometer as well as the accelerometer and the gyroscope.
-The most obvious use case for this as a virtual compass.
+The most obvious use case for this [is] a virtual compass.

 Speaking of new APIs, Chrome 67 also includes the WebXR Device API, which enables the creation of augmented reality and virtual reality experiences on mobile devices and desktops.
 The new API is, however, available as an origin trial (sign-up form).
 More information is available in the Immersive Web Community Group.

 This is a big move.
-The idea is to unify the experiences across AR-enabled mobile devices, mobile-based VR headsets like Google Daydream View and Samsung Gear VR, as well as desktop-hosted headsets like Oculus Rift, HTC Vive, and Windows Mixed Reality Headsets.
-Google hopes this API will be used to develope AR and VR games, but also immersive 360-degree videos, traditional 2D (or 3D) videos presented in immersive surroundings, data visualization, home shopping, and even art.
+The idea is to unify the experiences across AR-enabled mobile devices, mobile-based VR headsets like Google Daydream View and Samsung Gear VR, and desktop-hosted headsets like Oculus Rift, HTC Vive, and Windows Mixed Reality Headsets.
+Google hopes this API will be used to develop AR and VR games, but also immersive 360-degree videos, traditional 2D (or 3D) videos presented in immersive surroundings, data visualization, home shopping, and even art.

 As always, Chrome 67 includes an update to the V8 JavaScript engine: version 6.7.
 The biggest change is BigInt support has been enabled by default.
 BigInts are a new numeric primitive in JavaScript that can represent integers with arbitrary precision (large integer IDs and high-accuracy timestamps can’t be safely represented as Numbers in JavaScript, which often leads to bugs when they are represented as strings).
 This V8 release also includes more mitigations for side-channel vulnerabilities to prevent information leaks to untrusted JavaScript and WebAssembly code.
 Overall this is a minor update; check out the full list of changes for more information.